Dinoclaro/DT_objdet/README.md

 ## About the Directory

-This directory contains the ROS agent to run the YOLOv5 model and the Braitenberg controller as Duckietown compliant Docker image.
+This directory contains a Duckietown-compliant Docker image of a ROS agent to run a YOLOv5 model and Braitenberg controller on a Duckiebot.

 ## Prerequisites